atsign-foundation/at_protocol/specification/at_protocol_specification.md

 | `<atKey>` | Yes | the key to be looked up |
 | `<@sign>` | Yes | the atSign owner of the key |

+### The `plookup` verb

 **Synopsis:**

 The `plookup` verb enables to lookup the value of the public key shared by another atSign user.

+**Syntax:**

 Following is the regex of the `plookup` verb:

 ```^plookup:((?<operation>meta|all):)?(?<atKey>[^@\s]+)@(?<@sign>[^@\s]+)$```

+**Example:**

+Look up the value of the key `public:publickey@alice` (the key is created and shared by `@alice` and lives on their atServer where the key is public).

+`plookup:publickey@alice`

+Look up the metadata of the public key

+`plookup:meta:publickey@alice`

+Look up both the value and the metadata of the public key

+`plookup:all:publickey@alice`

+Look up the value and metadata of the public key while bypassing the cache (i.e. the value will be fetched directly from the atServer instead of first checking for a cached key on your secondary).

+`plookup:bypassCache:true:all:publickey@alice`

 **Response:**